 Unfortunately, obtaining benefits through the Energy Employees Occupational Illness Compensation Program Act is not an easy process.
 To be sure, doing so without the help of a legal professional could put an applicant at risk of being denied the benefits that they truly deserve.
 That being said, understanding eligibility requirements and the application process can be difficult for anyone who is not familiar with the system.

 Ultimately, if you are hoping to pursue a claim through the EEOICPA, we urge you to reach out to a skilled professional with specific experience in this complex area.
-Do not put your chances of receiving benefits at risk; contact a dedicated professional who can help you throughout each step of the process.
+Do not put your chances of receiving benefits at risk; especially with the incredible benefits offered by an energy workers compensation program.
+Contact a dedicated professional who can help you throughout each step of the process.

 Do You Need Help with a Claim?

 EEOICPA and RECA beneficiaries may have some home healthcare services available, provided you qualify under the program.
 If you have questions and want to know more, including about home healthcare services, contact United Energy Workers Healthcare and Four Corners Health Care to find out what options are available.
 We have significant experience assisting our clients pursue benefits through the EEOICPA, and we are eager to begin working on your behalf as soon as you are ready.
 Let one of our knowledgeable team members answer all your questions.